SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 The instances of ``SmallNumber`` that wrap ``height`` and ``width`` are created by calling ``SmallNumber.init()``.
-The code inside that initializer sets the initial wrapped value and the initial maximum value.
+The code inside that initializer sets the initial wrapped value and the initial maximum value, using the default values of zero and 12.
 The property wrapper is still providing all of the initial values, like the earlier example that used ``LessThanTwelve`` in ``SmallRectangle``.
 Unlike that example,